-Below we will explore some of the best places to visit in Edinburgh and things to do that will turn your visit into a worthwhile and exceptional experience.
+Below, we will explore some of the best places to visit in Edinburgh, and things to do that will make your visit a worthwhile and exceptional experience.

 Visit the National Museum of Scotland

-The National Museum of Scotland was formed through a merger between the Museum of Scotland and the Royal Scottish Museum in 2006.
-It has a wide variety of collections that include Scottish archaeological artefacts, medieval objects, as well as various artefacts from around the world.
+The National Museum of Scotland was formed in 2006 through a merger between the Museum of Scotland and the Royal Scottish Museum.
+It has a wide variety of collections that include Scottish archaeological artefacts, medieval objects, and artefacts from around the world.

-In 2011, 16 new galleries were inaugurated in the museum including Ancient Egyptian exhibitions, in addition to other geological, natural history, science, technological, art, and world cultures artefacts.
+In 2011, 16 new galleries were inaugurated in the museum, including Ancient Egyptian exhibitions and other geological, natural history, science, technological, art, and world cultures artefacts.

-The museum is located at Chambers St, Edinburgh EH1 1JF, United Kingdom.
-Its opening hours are daily from 10:00 to 17:00, and admission to it is free.
+The museum is at Chambers St, Edinburgh EH1 1JF, United Kingdom.
+Its opening hours are daily from 10:00 to 17:00, and its admission is free.

 Visit the National Galleries of Scotland

-If you are an art lover, Edinburgh would also provide you with the perfect place to visit.
-The National Galleries of Scotland encompasses the Scottish National Gallery which includes Scotland’s national collection of fine art, besides Scottish and international art that features the period from the beginning of the Renaissance up to the beginning of the 20th century.
+If you are an art lover, Edinburgh is also the perfect place to visit.
+The National Galleries of Scotland encompasses the Scottish National Gallery, which includes Scotland’s national collection of fine art, as well as Scottish and international art from the beginning of the Renaissance up to the beginning of the 20th century.

-In addition to the Scottish National Gallery of Modern Art houses works of art featuring the period from 1900 to the present.
-And finally, the Scottish National Portrait Gallery holds the national collections of portraits, by Scottish artists and others.
+In addition, the Scottish National Gallery of Modern Art houses works of art from 1900 to the present.
+Finally, the Scottish National Portrait Gallery holds the national collections of portraits by Scottish artists and others.
 It also has the Scottish National Photography Collection.

 Visit the Historical Edinburgh Castle

-Edinburg castle is where you can literally walk in the footsteps of historical figures.
+Edinburg Castle is where you can walk in the footsteps of historical figures.
 It has been the royal residence for the Scottish royal family till at least the reign of David I in the 12th century.
 It also has a long history of being a fortress, prison, and military base.
-Thus you will be amazed by the amazing tales you will hear that revolve around this astonishing building.
+Thus, you will be amazed by the fantastic tales you will hear that revolve around this astonishing building.
 The castle is considered part of Edinburgh’s World Heritage sites.

 Visit the Churches of Edinburgh’s Old Town

-The Old Town in Edinburgh is part of the UNESCO World Heritage Sites in Scotland.
-It is the most ancient part odd the city which has preserved many historical buildings and medieval streets.
+The Old Town of Edinburgh is one of Scotland’s UNESCO World Heritage Sites.
+It is the most ancient part of the city, and many historical buildings and medieval streets have been preserved.

-One of the best destinations to visit in the old town is the churches.
+The churches are among the best destinations to visit in the old town.
 You can start by visiting St. Giles Cathedral also known as the High Kirk of Edinburgh s it is one of Scotland’s most important medieval parish church buildings and a place for tourists attraction annually.

-Another church that would want to put on your list is the Greyfriars Kirk.
-Greyfriars continued to preserve its traditions that go back to the beginning of the 18th century by holding weekly Gaelic services.
+Another church you should put on your list is Greyfriars Kirk.
+Greyfriars continued to preserve its traditions, which date back to the beginning of the 18th century, by holding weekly Gaelic services.

-Finally, you might want to visit the Canongate Kirk which is one of the most important churches in Edinburgh.
+Finally, you might want to visit the Canongate Kirk, one of Edinburgh’s most influential churches.
 The parish encompasses the Palace of Holyroodhouse and the Scottish Parliament.
 It is also known to be the parish church of Edinburgh Castle.
-Many important events took place in that church like the wedding of Zara Phillips, the Queen’s granddaughter, and former England rugby captain Mike Tindall on 30 July 2011.
+Many important events took place in that church, such as the wedding of Zara Phillips, the Queen’s granddaughter, and former England rugby captain Mike Tindall on 30 July 2011.

 Visit Arthur’s Seat in Edinburgh